PrefectHQ/prefect/docs/guides/automations.md

     Keep in mind, we did not need to create a deployment to trigger our automation, where a state outcome of a local flow run helped trigger this notification block.
 We are not required to create a deployment to trigger a notification.
 Now that you've seen how to create an email notification from a flow run completion, let's see how we can kick off a deployment run in response to an event.
 ## Event based deployment automation
 We can create an automation that can kick off a deployment instead of a notification.
 Let's explore how we can programmatically create this automation.
-We will take advantage of our extensive REST API catalogue to help 'automate' the creation of this automation.
+We will take advantage of Prefect's REST API to help create this automation.

 Additionally, find more information in our [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) on how to interact with the endpoints further.